jimmckeeth/Delphi-on-Linux-Setup/README.md

 The less specific labels are the latest versions, while the more specific labels refer to the exact version.

-Experimental: [pkgmgr] parameter allows you to optionally override the os and package manager detection.
+*🧪Experimental:* [pkgmgr] parameter allows you to optionally override the os and package manager detection.
 Valid values are:

 * `apt`  - for Ubuntu/Debian based distros
 * `yum`  - for RedHat based distros
 * `dnf`  - for Fedora based distros
-* `pacman` - for Arch based distros (experimental, not fully tested)
+* `pacman` - for Arch based distros (🧪experimental, not fully tested)

 **Note**: Just because you can install it on a distro doesn't mean it is supported by Delphi.
 See the [Official Platform Support list](https://docwiki.embarcadero.com/PlatformStatus/en/Main_Page).

 ## Tested Distros